 When you contact us for a puppy, we try to match you to the puppy best suited to you - this may not always be the puppy you think you want.
 Sometimes the more "charismatic" puppy is the one who is too independent and too dominant to be suitable with small children or people not familiar with the breed.
 Please understand we place our puppies where they will do best - you must trust us in this process.

-In order to have a Pyrenees from us, there must be secure fencing of at least 6ft in place.
+In order to have a Pyrenees from us, there must be secure fencing of at least 5ft in place (6ft even better).
 Great Pyrenees will wander, and although they often come back, sometimes events obstruct them from doing so.
 Also, we do not wish to learn of a dog we bred having been hit by a car or shot.
 As such, we require fencing.

 We will send you home with an "instruction manual" on the basics of caring for your new addition upon purchase -- it is required reading as part of our contract.
 If you are purchasing a working dog we recommend buying and reading Livestock Protection Dogs: Selection, Care and training by Orysia Dawydiak, available online from Amazon, first.
 This is the best book for understanding your guardian dog.
 Please do not expect your pup to be able to do their job solo.
 A young pup does best learning from an older experienced dog, or guided by their owner until they are comfortable on their own and understand that livestock are not playmates!
 We are here to help you and your new guardian have a loving and positive relationship.